warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/deploy-smart-contracts-on-warden/deploy-an-evm-contract.md

 ```

 :::note
-Due to Evmos default settings, this log displays the local account balance and prices ETH and gwei.
+Due to Evmos default settings, this log displays prices in ETH and gwei.
 However, the contract itself uses Warden's currency – WARD, denominated in award.
 :::

 ## 7. Interact with the contract